BitcoinDesign/Guide/guide/payments/receive.md

 - **Amount** – How much is being requested (optional)
 - **Label** – For example the name of who is sending the payment (optional)
 - **Message** – For example the purpose of payment (optional)

-While the application will generate a new address in the background, other information has to be manually entered.
-The order in which it is entered is up to you, and besides the address, all else is optional.

 <div class="image-slide-gallery">